charanpanchagnula/certified-aws-solutions-architect-professional/14-iac/cloudformation.md

 ## Creation Policies, Wait Conditions and cfn-signal

-- Creation Policies, Wait Conditions and cfn-signals provide a few ways to notify CFN with details signals on completion or not of creation of resources
+- Creation Policies, Wait Conditions and cfn-signals provide a few ways to notify CFN with details or signals on completion or not of creation of resources
 - We can configure CFN to wait for a certain number of success signals
 - We also configure a timeout within which the signals are received (max 12H)
 - The the number of success signals are received within the timeout, CFN stacks moves to `CREATE_COMPLETE`